The San Ramon Valley Lifestyle – What is it really like to live here? What sets it apart from other areas and why would it appeal to you?

 Then there are our restaurants.
 There really is something for everybody’s taste here.
 Fine Dining is plentiful with many restaurants being listed in the Michelin Guide including Va de Vi in Walnut Creek.
 A personal favorite is Rodney Worth’s Peasant and The Pear restaurant in Danville but you aren’t restricted to fine dining establishments.
 You can eat well at any level in the San Ramon Valley.

 Shop Till You Drop

-Leisure activities for many are synonymous with Shopping and shopaholics will not be disappointed if they come to live in the San Ramon Valley.
+The San Ramon Valley lifestyle for many is synonymous with Shopping and shopaholics will not be disappointed if they come to live in the San Ramon Valley.
 Each of our cities has its own character and style when it comes to shopping centers.

 Walnut Creek really seems like “The Big City” compared to what a sleepy town it was when I first came to the Bay Area.
 Here you will find a vibrant downtown based around newly renovated Broadway Plaza, home to Nieman-Marcus, Nordstrom and Tiffany’s as well as a multitude of other stores, large and small.
 A Restoration Hardware store adjoins Pottery Barn and Williams-Sonoma and there are many boutiques.
 Then north of Broadway Plaza is the older part of Walnut Creek.
 This could easily be seen as the “Restaurant District” but there is also a very wide variety of small privately run shops.

 Concord’s downtown area has some similarity to the older part of Walnut Creek, in that this is also where most of the restaurants are situated.
 The jewel here is Todos Santos Plaza, a park that is right in the middle of town and one that is very well used in the summer with an outdoor farmer’s market, open-air concerts and more.
 Concord’s retail district is a short distance away in Sun Valley Mall and this where most of the large high street chains can be found.